 What's going on in Cuba - alternative media archive

-What the main stream media won’t tell you about 11 July.
-We've compliled an archive of videos, podcasts and writing on what's happening in Cuba: the reasons behind the protests, US government funding and involvement, press and social media manipulation, and more.
+What the main stream media won’t tell you about recent US intervention in Cuba.
+We've compliled an archive of videos, podcasts and writing on what's happening in Cuba: the reasons behind the protests on 11 July and planned protests in November, US government funding and involvement, press and social media manipulation, and more.

 Please share widely to help to counter the misinformation and US government narrative about Cuba which is being used as an excuse for more sanctions and intervention.
 And if you can afford to please join CSC or donate to help our work.

 You can also donate to our COVID-19 Medical Appeal for Cuba which has already raised more than £80,000 and sent several shipments of medical aid since April.